Using Aloe Vera on Scars

 WHAT IS A SCAR AND WHY DOES IT FORM?

 The largest organ on the entire human body is our skin.
 It covers the body surface to create a protective barrier against disease, UV light, chemicals, and physical damage that may be found in or caused by the environment.
 Scars can be formed by anything—injuries, acne, or surgery.
 Once the surface of skin is broken or damaged by cuts, wounds, infections, or scrapes, it heals itself by forming stronger, fibrous connective tissue that we know as a scar.
 Once this happens, ridding yourself of a scar can be difficult.
-Diminishing the appearance of scars can be problematic as there no topical solutions to make scarring completely vanish.
-However, as a treatment, the application of Aloe Vera gel has shown to help lessen the scar’s appearance.
+Diminishing the appearance of scars can be problematic as there are no topical solutions to make scarring completely vanish.
+However, as a treatment, the application of Aloe Vera gel has shown to help lessen the appearance of scars and in some cases, quite dramatically so.

 HOW ALOE VERA AFFECTS SCARS